What features should I look for and what efficiency makes sense?

 Humidifier: Finally don’t forget that when you turn on the heating, home humidity levels tend to drop, and the colder it gets, the dryer the indoor air becomes.
 This can lead to more frequent colds, and dryer air doesn’t do as good a job of transferring warmth from itself to your body.
 So make sure to include a humidifier as part of the furnace installation.

-Our own furnace experience
+Our own experience – furnace, then heat pump

 To give you a concrete example of searching for the best new furnace, let me describe our own situation.